LemmySmackett/LemmySmackettCom/content/stories/general/bat_and_switch.md

 "There is no good in this world without sacrifices, Master Wayne—both physical and mental.
 Your father knew that."

 "It's not that, Alfred."
-Bruce sighed, dragging a calloused hand across his weary face.
+Bruce sighs, dragging a calloused hand across his weary face.
 "I just can't keep beating women."

 "Beating women, sir?"

 "Freeze is a woman.
 Penguin is a woman.
 Every last supervillain in Gotham now shops at Victoria Secret."
-Bruce tossed up his hands.
+Bruce tosses up his hands.
 "Even the common thug wears a brassiere!"

 "I see.
 Well, even so, crime is crime..."